arsy786/react-ts-shopping-cart/README.md

 3. Run the command `npm install` to install the required dependencies
 4. Run the command `npm start` to start the development server
 5. Open your web browser and navigate to http://localhost:3000 to view the application

-## Credits:

-This project was created with the guidance of the tutorial available on YouTube at https://www.youtube.com/watch?v=lATafp15HWA&t=1s.